 Considering the cost and resource needed to manage your own onsite sample storage, it makes sense to outsource your biological sample storage.

 The cost of the infrastructure and experienced team needed to ensure the safety of precious, often irreplaceable, biospecimens can be prohibitively high.
-State of the art biostorage systems require significant controlled lab space equipped with remote monitored temperature monitoring systems, backup power, staff trained in the maintenance of storage equipment at a variety of temperatures and the establishment of documented procedures for disaster recovery.
+State of the art biostorage systems require significant controlled lab space equipped with remote monitored temperature monitoring systems, backup power, staff trained in the maintenance of biological sample storage equipment at a variety of temperatures and the establishment of documented procedures for disaster recovery.
 Whether you need to protect your samples for contractual requirements, audit purposes or future research, repositing biological samples in a temperature controlled environment for future access comes with considerations, including the economics of outsourcing.
-This blog looks at four key challenges when it comes to biological sample storage:
+This blog looks at four key challenges when it comes to biological sample storage.

 - Labware format: Whether samples are collected as part of a clinical trial, demographic study or other research project it is likely that different labware types will be used – this could be due to legacy sample collections or labware shortages as seen recently.
 Therefore it is important to retain flexibility in labware when looking at storing biological samples.
 Professional biorepositories have systems in place to accommodate a multitude of sample container sizes and types, including cryovials, straws and cassettes for blood bags.

 - Data Management & Storage: The data you keep with the sample is as important as the sample itself, if either fail then the sample is useless.
 Many biological sample collections grow from small beginnings where sample records are managed on a homegrown LIMS or on spreadsheets.
 Researchers must ensure they have robust data and correct access available.
-Biorepository LIMS systems monitor sample location and status in real-time and have IT and software security measures in place to restrict access to sample data to the client sponsoring its storage.
+Biorepository LIMS systems monitor sample location and status in real-time and have IT and software security measures in place to restrict access to sample data to the client sponsoring biological sample storage.

 - On site space: Floor space in research labs can be hard to come by, and in cases where space is limited the competition can be high.
 Outsourcing the storage of low-touch samples can be a great way of freeing up lab space and creating more space for important research to take place.

-- Infrastructure & installations costs: there are many important costs to consider when setting up on-site storage including facilities adaptations, energy costs, FTE costs and the impact on other departments from a resource point of view.
+- Infrastructure & installations costs: there are many important costs to consider when setting up on-site storage including facilities adaptations1, energy costs, FTE costs and the impact on other departments from a resource point of view.

 - Ongoing service costs: Depending on the biological sample stored, and the reasons for the storage a samples lifetime may run into decades and outlive storage facilities which would need to be maintained eventually replaced.
-An outsourced sample storage service provides this maintenance and relieves the burden from the client.
+An outsourced biological sample storage service provides this maintenance and relieves the burden from the client.
 Biorepositories benefit from economies of scale with regard to centralized freezer farms, main liquid nitrogen tanks that feed dozens of storage tanks via computer-controlled systems, and teams of staff responsible for maintenance and oversight.

 - Time & resource: In cases where time is an issue, centralized repositories employ dedicated sample management instruments and teams for sample withdrawal and distribution employing cold-chain logistics.
 This allows for rapid turnover of sample distribution requests upon receipt.

-Disaster recovery – ensuring your samples are protected from natural disaster is vital.
+Disaster recovery – ensuring your samples are protected from natural disaster is vital

 - Storage location: where your storage is geographically located can be key in the event of a natural disaster.
 Ensuring your samples are not at risk in areas vulnerable to flooding or seismic activity can be overlooked if sample collections have evolved in a site not designed specifically for that purpose.